 Mr. Lundberg represents judges, lawyers and other professionals in disciplinary and licensing matters, ethics issues, malpractice cases and other matters of professional responsibility.
 In his role for the Indiana Supreme Court, he led the agency that investigates and prosecutes claims of Indiana attorney misconduct.

 As deputy general counsel to the firm, Mr. Lundberg helps lead Barnes & Thornburg’s internal professional responsibility initiatives.

 Mr. Lundberg is a frequent speaker on professional responsibility and legal ethics issues.
 He also writes a monthly ethics column in the Indiana State Bar Association magazine.
-Mr. Lundberg is also recognized as an Indiana Super Lawyer.
-In 2016, he was recognized by The Best Lawyers in America for his work in the areas of ethics and professional responsibility law and legal malpractice law - defendants.
+Mr. Lundberg is also recognized on the Indiana Super Lawyers list, as well as, by The Best Lawyers in America for his work in the areas of ethics and professional responsibility law and legal malpractice law - defendants.

 He is admitted to practice law in the state of Indiana and before the U.S. Supreme Court, the Indiana Supreme Court, the Seventh Circuit Court of Appeals, and the U.S. District Courts for the Northern and Southern Districts of Indiana.

 Mr. Lundberg earned his J.D., summa cum laude, in 1976 from The Maurer School of Law at Indiana University – Bloomington, where he was elected to Order of the Coif and a recipient of the West Hornbook Award for top GPA for three consecutive years.
 He served for many years as an adjunct faculty member for his alma mater.

 In 2006, he was selected as one of 25 Inaugural Fellows of the National Institute for Teaching Ethics and Professionalism.